Guadiana: Etymology

 Ptolemy's Geography recorded the Celtiberian name as Anas, meaning a marshy area or bayou.
-The Romans adapted this name as Flumen Anās, which was etymolygised as the "River of Ducks."
-After the Muslim conquest of the Iberian Peninsula, the name was extended and referred to as Wadi Ana, later passed on to Portuguese and Spanish settlers as the Ouadiana, and later just Odiana.
-Since the 16th century, the name slowly evolved to take on the form Guadiana, a cognitive variation that developed from many Andalusi river place-names beginning in wadi using the prefix guad- such as the hydronyms Guadalquivir, Guadalete, and Guadarrama.
+The Romans adapted this name as Flūmen Anās, which was etymolygised as the 'River of Ducks'.
+After the Muslim conquest of the Iberian Peninsula, the name was extended and referred to as Wādī Āna (وادي آنة), later passed on to Portuguese and Spanish settlers as the Ouadiana, and later just Odiana.
+Since the 16th century, the name slowly evolved to take on the form Guadiana, a cognitive variation that developed from many Andalusi river placenames beginning in wadi using the prefix guad- such as the hydronyms Guadalquivir, Guadalete, and Guadarrama.